 African art > Bronze rider, wooden rider, dogon, yoruba > Yoruba rider

-It is in a carved statuette intended to appear on a Yoruba altar that is embodied here a deified ancestor, or one of the multiple gods, orisa, comparable to Christian saints.
-The latter animate the pantheon of the Yoruba, either the divine messenger Esù or Elégba .
-The equine, rare in the region, was an attribute of prestige that was reserved for the nobility and the rulers.
+Dedicated to enthroning on a Yoruba altar, this statuette here embodies a deified ancestor, one of the many gods, orisa , comparable to the Christian saints, who make up the Yoruba pantheon, or even the divine messenger Esù or Elégba .
+The equine, rare in the region, was an attribute of prestige which was reserved for the nobility and sovereigns.

-This sculpture has certain constant elements and characteristics such as a mount with different proportions from the rider.
-The horse perched on a pedestal is indeed smaller in size.
-The character with a typically Yoruba face has triple incisions on his face, smokes a pipe and carries a spear.
-Shaded patina.
-Residues of kaolin.
+This type of sculpture presents recurring elements such as a frame of different proportions from those of the rider.
+The horse perched on a pedestal has indeed a reduced size.
+The character with the typical Yoruba facies has triple claw incisions on the face and has an ax.
+Crusty polychrome patina.
+Abrasions and desiccation cracks.